 Where Excel would get bogged down with large amounts of data, databases make it so much easier to store unlimited amounts of data, manage it, and search and retrieve it whenever you need.
 There was a time when databases were used only by those with coding skills.
 But with user-friendly no-code tools like Baserow, you don’t need any coding skills to create a database and use it efficiently.

-Baserow is a collaborative database that brings information and people together.
+Baserow is a collaborative database and application platform that brings information and people together.
 Easily invite others and collaborate in real-time, drop comments and mentions within rows, and share your data in the view of your choice by creating a public link.

 Organize and maintain your data for all of your projects.
 Visualize and customize your data using various views including Grid, Gallery, Kanban, Calendar, Form, Survey, and more.
 Easily create relationships between tables and include formulas for greater productivity.